dotnet/docs/docs/scenarios/solution-authoring/cli-golden-path.md

     The `target` under `Library` is important so that the project is built using our `Library` project, and not some NuGet package with the same name.
 4. `dotnet restore`.
 5. Add `"testRunner": "xunit"` at the `project.json` file's top-level.
-6. Rename `Program.cs` to `LibraryTest.cs`, replace its contents with:
+6. Rename `Program.cs` to `LibraryTest.cs`, and replace its contents with:
     ```csharp
     using Library;
     using Xunit;